SEO is a big, never-ending game.

 Your keyword needs the support of good quality natural content, along with HTML optimization.

-That means you are answering a question naturally, using multiple keywords/ideas that closely relate to the main idea.
+That means you are answering a question naturally, using multiple keywords/ideas that closely relate to the main idea(also known as LSI keywords).
 In addition, you have structured your content in a way that it’s easy to explore, consume and understand by an end-user.

 All these steps collectively form the bulk of on-page optimization, and which are beyond just keyword optimization.